THE EXHIBITIONS OF NEW YORK

 Few cities have turned creativity into civic identity quite like New York.
 From the marble halls of The Met and the Cloisters to the experimental pavilions of MoMA PS1, from the sculptural quiet of Little Island to the open canvases of its murals and parks, the city exists as a gallery in perpetual renewal.

-• A black-and-white photo of a narrow alleyway at night with a silhouette of a person walking towards the camera, graffiti on the wall, and bright lights illuminating the scene.
+• A black and white photo of a person walking through a narrow alleyway at night, with buildings on both sides, graffiti on the wall, and bright light illuminating the background.

 The Visions